 Drugs such as sulfasalazine and methotrexate can be helpful for arthritis in the joints of your arms or legs, although they're not usually effective for spinal symptoms.
 These disease-modifying anti-rheumatic drugs (DMARDs) are given to reduce damage to the joints rather than just controlling pain.
 They’re slow-acting so you won’t notice an immediate impact, but they can make a big difference to your symptoms over a period of time.

-Biological therapies (anti-TNF drugs) are newer treatments that can be very effective for ankylosing spondylitis and non-radiographic axial spondyloarthritis.
+Biological therapies are newer treatments that can be very effective for ankylosing spondylitis and non-radiographic axial spondyloarthritis.
 A number of anti-TNF drugs are currently available for these conditions – including etanercept, adalimumab, certolizumab pegol and golimumab.
-They can only be prescribed by a rheumatologist and are given as an injection under your skin, which you can learn to give yourself.
+A drug called secukinumab is available to treat ankylosing spondylitis.
+This drug also works to reduce inflammation, but it does this by targeting a different part of the immune system.
+These drugs can only be prescribed by a rheumatologist and are given as an injection under your skin, which you can learn to give yourself.
 Biological therapies aren’t suitable for everyone and can only be prescribed if your condition can’t be controlled with anti-inflammatory drugs and physiotherapy.

-The effect of anti-TNF drugs is monitored, and you'll need to complete questionnaires regularly which assess how active your disease is and how well it's responding to treatment.
+The effect of biological therapies is monitored, and you'll need to complete questionnaires regularly which assess how active your disease is and how well it's responding to treatment.

 Steroids can be used as a short-term treatment for flare-ups.
 They’re usually given as an injection into a swollen joint or as a slow-release injection into a muscle.
 They can also be used for painful tendons, for example at the heel, although they won't be repeated very often as this may lead to tendon weakness.
 Occasionally, you may be given a course of steroid tablets (prednisolone).
 While these treatments can be very effective at improving pain and stiffness, you may develop side-effects if you use them for long periods, for example, weight gain, bruising or thinning of the skin, high blood pressure, high blood sugar, infections or osteoporosis.